nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

   - the `preferredBranchSurgery` within the `RegistrationDetails` extension element of the patient resource MAY be populated with a location reference where available and relevant to the registration.

-    For example when the consumer is using the patient registration as part of an appointment booking they will have previously selected a slot which will be associated with a location.
+    For example, when the consumer is using the patient registration as part of an appointment booking they will have previously selected a slot which will be associated with a location.
 The consumer may use this location as the preferred branch surgery within the patient registration.

 The following data-elements SHALL be processed by the provider: